Naresh-Yenagandula/Node-js-typescript-templete/README.md

-# NodeJs with Typescript,ESlint & Prettier
+# NodeJs with Typescript, ESlint & Prettier